Paul Oscar: Controversies

-Allegations of antisemitism
+Antisemitism

 Paul Oscar was a supporter of boycotting the Eurovision Song Contest 2019, due to it being held in Israel.
 Speaking of the issue on Icelandic radio station Rás 1 on 5 February, he made remarks about Jewish people infiltrating European countries and thus making it hard for them to condemn Israeli policies:

 “The reason why the rest of Europe has been virtually silent is that Jews have woven themselves into the fabric of Europe in a very sly way for a very long time.
 It is not at all hip and cool to be pro-Palestine in Britain,” he said, saying at the interview’s conclusion: “The tragedy is that Jews learned nothing from the Holocaust.
 Instead, they have taken up the exact same policy of their worst enemy.”

 He later apologized and retracted his statement.

 “I made judgements and generalisations about Jewish people. … I take full responsibility for these words, take back my remarks about Jewish people, they are wrong and hurtful.
 I will take responsibility in actions, from this point forward, and will never again speak ill of the Jewish people, wherever in the world they may live.”